oraelg/odin-recipes/README.md

 I am working on a basic recipe website.
-When I'm done, I will have demonstrated my ability to create a webpage with a main index page that have links to a few recipes.
+When I'm done, I will have demonstrated my ability to create a webpage with a main index page that contains links to a few recipes.